Ecodev/graphql-doctrine/README.md

 // Define custom types with a PSR-11 container
 $customTypes = new ServiceManager([
     'invokables' => [
-        DateTime::class => DateTimeType::class,
+        DateTimeImmutable::class => DateTimeType::class,
         'PostStatus' => PostStatusType::class,
     ],
     'aliases' => [
-        'datetime' => DateTime::class, // Declare alias for Doctrine type to be used for filters ],
+        'datetime_immutable' => DateTimeImmutable::class, // Declare alias for Doctrine type to be used for filters ],
 ]);